Coventry United F.C.: 2013

-Following the takeover of Coventry Spartans, Coventry United Football Club was born.
-4 Local businessmen had a dream.
-To play football without politics and live for the enjoyment of the game.
-Spartan's manager, Edwin Greaves stayed on as Coventry United's first manager, along with club secretary, Graham Wood.
-The Red and Green story began.
-Our debut league match took place at Kenilworth Town in the Midland Football League Division 3 on Saturday 13 August 2013 with a 2–1 victory.
-Kenroy Dennisur and Brian Ndlovu scoring the goals that day.
-The desire for success was evident from the very first whistle, and success was not far away.
-United finished runners-up to Kenilworth, securing promotion at the very first attempt.
-Our first league title followed the next season.
-United dominated MFL Division 2, finishing a mammoth 15 points ahead of our closest rivals.
-Progression to Step 6 of the Non-League Pyramid followed.
-Season 3 would bring a fierce battle for the Division 1 title with the likes of Bromsgrove Sporting, Lichfield, and Nuneaton Griff.
+Coventry United Football Club was founded following the takeover of Coventry Spartans.
+The Spartans' manager, Edwin Greaves, stayed on as Coventry United's first manager, along with club secretary, Graham Wood.
+The club's debut league match took place at Kenilworth Town in the Midland Football League Division 3 on Saturday, 13 August 2013, with a 2-1 victory.
+Kenroy Dennisur and Brian Ndlovu scored the goals that day.
+United finished runners-up to Kenilworth, securing promotion.
+Coventry United also reached their first Cup final, The Challenge Vase, losing 3-1 to Enville Athletic FC.
+The club's first league title followed the next season.
+Coventry United dominated MFL Division 2, finishing 15 points ahead of its closest rivals.
+Their progression to Step 6 of the Non-League Pyramid followed.
+Season 3 saw Coventry United fighting for the Division 1 title with the likes of Bromsgrove Sporting, Lichfield, and Nuneaton Griff.

 2016

 In March 2016, Edwin Greaves left the club and was replaced on an interim basis by Terry Anderson, along with his assistant, Luke Morton.
-Under Terry's stewardship United began a sensational run to win their final 11 matches, conceding just 3 goals along the way.
-Consequently, they beat their impressive competition to the title.
-Needless to say, Terry and Luke's roles were secured on a permanent basis.
-Following a flurry of promotions, Coventry settled into the MFL Premier Division, continuing to grow on and off the pitch.
+Under Terry's stewardship, United began a run to win their final 11 matches, conceding just 3 goals along the way.
+Consequently, they beat their competition to the title.
+Afterwards, Anderson and Morton's roles were secured on a permanent basis.
+Following a flurry of promotions, Coventry settled into the MFL Premier Division.